SECURITY

 The natural language question.
 No PII.
 No session metadata.

-Top-k chunks for user's access tier only.
-Locked content excluded at retrieval layer.
+Top-k chunks for the user's access level only.
+Restricted content excluded at the retrieval layer.

 System prompt